 2. Start Something That You Understand

 I ain’t talking about the technical aspect alone.
 Many technical personnel (e.g engineers, cook, bakers) went into business thinking that their technical know-how alone is sufficient to carry them through in their new business venture.
 Ever read the book called E-Myth?

 A cook, let’s call him Billy spent two decades to sharpen his skills in the art of culinary.
 He excelled in the field of molecular gastronomy and had won various international awards.
 He even had experience working in Michelin accredited restaurants in different parts of the world.
 One day, under the coaxing of his friends, he decided to start his own restaurant.
 With years of accumulative savings, he figured that he got everything covered.
 With his name in the culinary world, what could possibly go wrong?

-Bursting with enthusiasm, he engaged one of his friend whom was also a seasoned chef to partner him in the F&B business.
+Bursting with enthusiasm, he engaged one of his friend who was also a seasoned chef to partner him in the F&B business.
 They thought they got everything prepared right from the start.
-A great location by the tourist belt, a good interior designer to help in the restaurant design, a well equipped kitchen, ample dining spaces…However, after 6 months of unexpected “roller coaster” ride, these were the results: parted ways with his partner, lost all his savings, drowned in an insurmountable debt, and total burnout.
+A great location by the tourist belt, a good interior designer to help in the restaurant design, a well-equipped kitchen, ample dining spaces…However, after 6 months of unexpected “roller coaster” ride, these were the results: parted ways with his partner, lost all his savings, drowned in insurmountable debt, and total burnout.